Publications in the public press with GBCA authors

 Cancer is a difficult experience for anyone to go through.
 But coping with the overwhelm, stress, and raw emotions that a cancer diagnosis and treatment often bring can be especially difficult when you are a young adult.

-Kesher Nashim (Outreach to Women) is a Beth El discussion and support group for women who have been recently diagnosed with cancer and women who are cancer survivors.
+Kesher Nashim (Outreach to Women) is a discussion and support group for women at Congregation Beth El of Montgomery County, Bethesda, Md who have been recently diagnosed with cancer and women who are cancer survivors.
 It is open to women with any form of cancer.
 The group has been meeting since it was founded about 15 years ago by congregants Marge London and Susan King, and has been coordinated for the past 10 years by Susan Winarsky.